-How To Make Blueberry Lemon Pound Cake
+How To Make Lemon Blueberry Pound Cake

-Spring would not be complete without this blueberry lemon pound cake!
+Spring would not be complete without this lemon blueberry pound cake!
 Get a taste of real fruit with bursting blueberry pieces to match the tangy flavor from the lemon.

-Heat your oven to 350 degrees F and grease a 12 cup Bundt Pan.
+Heat your oven to 350 degrees F and grease a 12-cup bundt pan.
 Sprinkle all sides with a bit of gluten-free flour.
 Place them in the oven to heat.

 Combine the sugar and softened butter in a large bowl.
 Beat the mixture at medium speed for five minutes or until it becomes creamy, scraping the bowl often to properly incorporate.

-Add in the blueberries.
+Fold in the blueberries.

 Pour the overall batter into the heated pan.
 Bake for 50 to 60 minutes or until a toothpick inserted in the center comes out clean.

-Allow the pound cake to cool for 10 minutes.
+Allow the pound cake to cool for 20 minutes.
 Once cooled, remove it from the pan, glaze over the sugar and lemon mixture, and serve.